post_apocalypse_story/02-Unlikely_Encounter-Annie...

 disappeared and eats them.
 Then, she gets up, takes the piece of paper,

-<span class="quote non-speech">the light of day</span>, she returns to
+<span class="quote non-speech">the light of day</span>.
+Now, she wants

-her office.
-Now, she wants to see it too &ndash; out of curiosity.
+to see it too &ndash; out of curiosity.
+She collects her things and

-She collects her things and leaves for the day.
+leaves for the day.

 </p>